SpankChain/BAB_audit/report/1_process.md

 * Scalability

 ### Architecture
-Reivew of the smart contract architecture with primary focus on:
+Review of the smart contract architecture with primary focus on:
 * Game theory
 * Incentives
 * Pain Points